Revelation Chapter 22.

 Scripture assures us that Revelation is not a sealed book but is open to our study and understanding.
 It is the only one of the sixty-six books in the Bible in which a blessing is pronounced not only once but twice upon those who read it.
 That should tell us how important it is that we read and know and keep those things which are written therein.
 You will not be blessed if you do not read it and follow what it is telling you.
-You can only understand it if you invite the Spirit of God to guide you into all the truth and show you things to come (John 16:13).
+You can only understand it if you invite the Spirit of Elohim to guide you into all the truth and show you things to come (John 16:13).

-When God does “His work, His strange work; and brings to pass His act, His strange act” (Isaiah 28:21), it will be completely out of character for Him.
+When Elohim does “His work, His strange work; and brings to pass His act, His strange act” (Isaiah 28:21), it will be completely out of character for Him.
 He Who has done nothing but create life and sustain life will be bringing life to an end for those who are lost with Satan in the “lake of fire.”

 The decree will go forth, “He that is unjust, let him be unjust still: and he which is filthy, let him be filthy still: and he that is righteous, let him be righteous still: and he that is holy let him be holy still.
 And behold I come quickly; and My reward is with Me, to give every man according as his work shall be.
 I am Alpha and Omega, the beginning and the end, the first and the last.
 Blessed are they that do His commandments, that they may have right to the tree of life, and may enter in through the gates into the city.”
 (Revelation 22:11-14).

 Throughout eternity He will never remind us of our sins, for the former things will have passed away.
 “He will turn again, He will have compassion upon us; He will subdue our iniquities; and Thou wilt cast all their sins into the depths of the sea” (Micah 7:19, emphasis added); the deepest point in the ocean is 6.831 miles.
-Only “He will subdue our iniquities.”
+“He will subdue our iniquities.”
+Only Elohim can subdue our iniquities.
 We are not asked to do something we are incapable of doing.
-When we realize our great need we will ask God to do for us what would be His good pleasure to do for us just any earthly parent delights to do good things for their children.
+When we realize our great need we will plead with Elohim to do for us what would be His good pleasure to do for us just as any earthly parent delights to do good things for their children.

 We are warned in Revelation 22:18-19 not to tamper with what is written in Revelation.
 “For I testify unto every man that hears the words of the prophecy of this book.
-If any man shall add unto these things, God shall add unto him the plagues that are written in this book: and if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.”
+If any man shall add unto these things, Elohim shall add unto him the plagues that are written in this book: and if any man shall take away from the words of the book of this prophecy, Elohim shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.”

-Only after years of prayerful contemplation and at the urging of God’s Spirit, have I felt compelled to write this book in the light of what I have been made to understand according to the best of my God-given ability.
+Only after years of prayerful contemplation and at the urging of Elohim’s Spirit, have I felt compelled to write this book in the light of what I have been made to understand according to the best of my Elohim-given ability.
 I have felt at times as Paul did: “I have nothing to glory of: for necessity is laid upon me; yea, woe is unto me, if I preach not the gospel” (1 Corinthians 9:16).

 I say with Abraham, “I am not worthy of the least of all the mercies, and of all the truth, which Thou hast shown unto Thy servant” (Genesis 32:10).
-I pray that you have been blessed as God promised in Revelation 1:3 to those who will read and hear and “keep those things which are written therein: for the time is at hand” (emphasis added).
-That blessing is received when one understands what is contained in the book of Revelation and acts appropriately on that knowledge!
+I pray that you have been blessed as Elohim promised in Revelation 1:3 to those who will read and hear and “keep those things which are written therein: for the time is at hand” (emphasis added).
+That blessing is received when one truly understands what is contained in the book of Revelation and acts appropriately on that knowledge!